How to Deep-Fry a Delicious Turkey and Other Fun Foods

 - fries, regular or sweet potato

-The State Fair has vendors that serve Deep-Fried Butter.
-My husband is a butter lover, he heard on the news about Deep-Fried Butter at the State Fair.
-I did a little research checking it out.
+The State Fair has vendors that serve deep-fried butter.
+My husband is a butter lover, and he heard on the news about deep-fried butter at the State Fair.
+I did a little research to check it out.

 - 1/4 cup powdered sugar